EVENTS

 Through the notion of Cosmologies, the initiative proposes to rethink anomalies in urban and architectural research not as exceptions, but as manifestations of plural and coexisting worlds, capable of critically interrogating the contemporary spatial, social, and architectural transformations unfolding in China and, more broadly, within the global context.

-The three main themes around which the collective and critical discussions will develop are: Global Ruralism(s), Architectural Knowledge, and Infrastructure-led Urbanization.
+The three main themes are: Global Ruralism(s), Architectural Knowledge, and Infrastructure-led Urbanization.

 The program is structured into 10 meetings, organized as follows:

-- Five #Talks with international guests addressing the same themes, mobilizing different geographies, scales, disciplines, and experiences: Victor Muñoz Sanz, Stephan Petermann, Doreen Heng Liu, Zhu Pei and Zhengli Huang;
+• #Talks with international guests addressing the same themes, mobilizing different geographies, scales, disciplines, and experiences: Vìctor Muñoz Sanz, Doreen Heng Liu, Zhu Pei and Zhengli Huang;

 Anomaly has too often been the lens through which China is read: its economic acceleration, its urbanisation, its architectures, and its institutional configurations have been framed as deviations – exceptions explainable only through the familiar formula with Chinese characteristics.